 North Terrace Campus - Semester 2 - 2020

 General Course Information

-Course Code ECON 2513 Course Global Economic History II Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 1012 and ECON 1008 Incompatible ECON 3509 Assumed Knowledge ECON 1005 or ECON 1010 Restrictions Available only to BEc and BEc(Adv) students Course Description This course covers important aspects of the historical evolution of the global economy from the industrial revolution until today.
-The analysis of long-term economic development over the last two decades includes historical developments of economic ideas and concepts and how these shaped economic policy and development.
+Course Code ECON 2513 Course Global Economic History II Coordinating Unit School of Economics Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Available for Study Abroad and Exchange Y Prerequisites ECON 1012 and ECON 1008 Incompatible ECON 3509 Assumed Knowledge ECON 1005 or ECON 1010 Course Description This course covers important aspects of the historical evolution of the global economy from the industrial revolution until today.
+The analysis of long-term economic development over the last two centuries includes historical developments of economic ideas and concepts and how these shaped economic policy and development.
 With a global outlook it focuses on topics which are relevant to an understanding of current economic issues ranging from industrialization processes to international financial and trade arrangements to the rise of the welfare state and government intervention in the economy.